chocolateboy/get-wild/README.md

 get(obj, '...')
 ```

-The default parser used to turn a path string into an array of steps (strings,
+The default parser used by [`get`](#get) to turn a path string into an array of
-symbols and numbers).
+steps (strings, symbols and numbers).

-The array of steps used inside the [`get`](#get) function is not mutated, so,
+The array of steps used inside the `get` function is not mutated, so, e.g., the
-e.g., the parser can be memoized (or steps can be pre-parsed) to avoid
+parser can be memoized (or steps can be pre-parsed) to avoid re-parsing
-re-parsing long/frequently-used paths.
+long/frequently-used paths.

 ### Syntax